 Split pea soup is a great all-in-one meal.
-Each serving of this split pea soup contains 33 grams of carbohydrates, which is 11% of the recommended daily intake for women.
+Each serving of this split pea soup contains 33 grams of carbohydrates, which is 11% of the recommended daily intake for women (see our Cauliflower Soup Recipe for only 16 grams per serving).
 Containing various types of vegetables, this soup is also a good source of fiber (12 grams per serving) and vitamins A and C.

 This recipe is an easy way to get all your essential nutrients in one dish.

 Split Pea Soup Ingredients

 With a short list of ingredients, split pea soup is a humble soup.
 All you need to do is simmer split peas with vegetables of your choice until thick and hearty.